imliam/liamhammett.com/content/articles/how-to-create-full-width-containers-in-css.md

 ">...</div>
 ```

-For plain old vanilla CSS:
+For plain old vanilla CSS, consider using this utility class in your project:

 ```css
 .full-width {